titipata/penn-events-calendar/backend/README.md

 uwsgi --http 127.0.0.1:8888 --wsgi-file hug_api.py -p 2 --callable __hug_wsgi__
 ```

 this will serve `uwsgi` with 2 processes.
-Before running, make sure that `uwsgi` is installed via `conda install -c conda-forge uwsgi`
+Before running, make sure that `uwsgi` is installed via `conda install -c conda-forge uwsgi`.
+If it does not work, you might have to check this [Stack Overflow post](https://stackoverflow.com/questions/41775441/chef-installing-uwsgi-libiconv-so-2-no-such-file-or-directory).

 ## Requirements